k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 5. Link the remaining source LU tables to the main LU tables, in a way that if the main source LU table is not populated, the remaining source LU tables remain empty as well.

-6. Mask sensitive data in LU tables using a Broadway population and the [Masking Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md).
+6. Mask sensitive data in the LU tables by creating a Broadway flow with [Masking Actors](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) to populate the LU tables with the sensitive data.

    Click for more information about [TDM Masking](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-5---mask-the-sensitive-data).